KJ Edwards

 Scouting Report

-KJ Edwards is an elite, hyper-productive running back prospect from Texas high school football powerhouse Carthage.
-A consensus blue-chip recruit and Texas A&M commit, he possesses a game-breaking blend of vision, agility, and verified speed that allowed him to shatter school records and lead his team to a state championship.
+KJ Edwards is an elite, hyper-productive running back from Texas high school football powerhouse Carthage, and a Texas A&M signee.
+He possesses a dynamic blend of track speed, agility, and vision that makes him a threat to score from anywhere on the field, projecting as a high-impact player at the Power Five level.

 Physical Profile